 Quicks Thoughts About The Osprey Farpoint 55

-There are also a bunch of other features like a removable daypack, lockable zippers, and a bunch more, but I’ll get to all that good stuff later in the review.
+There are also a bunch of other features like a removable daypack, lockable zippers, and a bunch more, but we’ll get to all that good stuff later in the review.

-The Osprey Farpoint sells for about $180 just about anywhere online, but I got mine from Zappos.com because they offer free overnight shipping — which is crazy awesome!
+The Osprey Farpoint sells for about $180 just about anywhere online, but we got the bag from Zappos.com because they offer free overnight shipping — which is crazy awesome!
 There is also the Farpoint 40 ($150 from Zappos.com) and the Farpoint 70 ($200 via Zappos.com).

 In-Depth Osprey Farpoint 55 Review

 All right, let’s not waste any more time.
-Below is my full review — both good and bad — of the Osprey Farpoint.
+Below is our full review — both good and bad — of the Osprey Farpoint.

 The Farpoint 55 comes in a small/medium and a medium/large, which is nice since many travel backpacks only come in one size.
-I’m 5’6″ and the s/m fit me well.
+I’m 5’6″ and the s/m fit myself and Susan (5’3′) well.

 Cm: 64 x 34 x 30